wp-plugins/tdo-mini-forms/Readme.txt

 === Plugin Name ===
 Contributors: the_dead_one
 Donate link: http://tinyurl.com/yvgcs9
-Tags: anonymous, posting, users, post, form, admin, submit, submissions, unregistered users, uploads, downloads, categories, tags, custom fields, captcha, custom posting interface, plugin, custom, widget, akismet, ajax, recaptcha, subscribe-to-comments
+Tags: anonymous, posting, users, post, form, admin, submit, submissions, unregistered users, uploads, downloads, categories, tags, custom fields, captcha, custom posting interface, plugin, custom, widget, akismet, ajax, recaptcha, subscribe-to-comments, geo-mashup
-Requires at least: 2.5
+Requires at least: 2.6
-Tested up to: 2.6.2
+Tested up to: 2.7
 Stable Tag: 0.12.5

 This plugin allows you to add custom posting forms to your website that allows your readers (including non-registered) to submit posts.

 == Description ==

 This plugin allows you to add highly customisable forms to your website that allows non-registered users and/or subscribers (also configurable) to submit posts.
 The posts are kept in "draft" until an admin can publish them (also configurable).
 It can optionally use Akismet to check if submissions are spam.
-TDO Mini Forms can be used to create "outside-the-box" uses for Wordpress, from Contact Managers, Ad Managers, Collaborate Image Sites, etc.
+TDO Mini Forms can be used to create "outside-the-box" uses for Wordpress, from Contact Managers, Ad Managers, Collaborate Image Sites, Submit Links, etc.

-**Version 0.12.5 includes integration with the reCapatcha captcha service, integration with the Subscribe-to-Plugins 2.1 plugin (allow submitters to subscribe to followup comments automatically), Comments management widget (allows you to set comments and ping status for forms and/or allow users chose if they want to allow comments), Excerpt Widget and even more bug fixes**
+**Version 0.12.6 includes integration with the GeoMashup plugin, ability to submit the permalink for a post and enhanced capability management**

 TDO Mini Forms has been used to turn Wordpress into a [Forum](http://thedeadone.net/software/tdo-forum-wordpress-theme/) and a [Contact Manager](http://www.slipfire.com/wp-crm-58.htm)!